Gowda96/WhatsApp-Automation/README.md

 # WhatsApp-Automation
-Automating whatsapp to send messages
+Automating whatsapp to send messages using Python